What are partial dentures?

-- A removable partial denture or bridge usually consists of replacement teeth attached to a pink or gum-colored plastic base, which is sometimes connected by metal framework that holds the denture in place in the mouth.
-Partial dentures are used when one or more natural teeth remain in the upper or lower jaw.
-A fixed bridge replaces one or more teeth by placing crowns on the teeth on either side of the space and attaching artificial teeth to them.
-This "bridge" is then cemented into place.
+Partial Dentures can also be a fixed bridge that replaces one or more teeth with crowns placed on the adjacent teeth and artificial teeth cemented between them.
 Not only does a partial denture fill in the spaces created by missing teeth, it prevents other teeth from changing position.
-A precision partial denture is removable and has internal attachments rather than clasps that attach to the adjacent crowns.
-This is a more natural-looking appliance.
+A precision partial denture is a removable appliance with internal attachments rather than clasps, which attach to the adjacent crowns.
+These are more natural-looking.

 Yes, dental implants can be used to support cemented bridges, eliminating the need for a denture.
 The cost is usually greater, but the implants and bridges more closely resemble the feel of real teeth.
 Dental implants are becoming the alternative to dentures but not everyone is a candidate for implants.
 Consult your dentist for advice.